i-am-star/alx-low_level_programming/0x09-static_libraries/README.md

 		```

 **NOTE: #include "main.h" links the function prototype to other c files.
 In this case the function calling (main.c), and function definition (add_num) (sub_num)**

+ step four: compile all c files to assembly stage

+ 		`gcc -c -Wall -Wextra -Werror *.c`

+This will create main.o, add_num.o, and sub_num.o object files.

+ step five: create a static library with the compiled object file

+ 		`ar -rc libnewlibrary.a *.o`

+ step six: Index the static library to make it faster to look up symbols inside the library

+ 		`ranlib libnewlibrary.a`

+ step seven: To use your new library in a program

+ 		`gcc main.c -L. -lnewlibrary -o output`

+step eight: Run your program

+ 		`./output`